-Of course, parents have struggled with their kids’ unproductive bowels throughout history although it hasn’t been until recently that we have focused on the causes of constipation and not just the remedies.
-In the 1800’s, when not only constipation but other nastier conditions such as ringworm were a common part of childhood, newspaper ads promoted a basketful of cures including various health oils and potions, and in one tragic instance, mercury, which is highly toxic to children.
+Of course, parents have struggled with their kids’ unproductive bowels throughout history, but it hasn’t been until recently that we’ve focused on the causes of constipation and not just the remedies.
+In the 1800s, when not only constipation but other nastier conditions such as ringworm were a common part of childhood, newspaper ads promoted a basketful of cures including various health oils and potions, and tragically, mercury, which is highly toxic to children.

 Some of the reasons for non-disease related constipation can include behavioral reactions to toileting, an experience of passing a painful stool, or dietary issues that contribute to the problem.
 Negative feelings about potty training can factor in, as the bathroom sometimes feels like a “stress-room” that interrupts fun playtime.
 Some children may be fearful of germs, or worry about wiping.
-Its always more difficult to uncover the underlying cause if constipation is related to an emotional reaction in a child because they often don’t have the words to describe their feelings or fears.
-Children do sometimes give clues it their behavior and reactions, for example, saying “it hurts” when they describe how it feels to go to the toilet.
-Fears about the bathroom can sometimes be seen in
+It’s always more difficult to uncover the underlying cause if constipation is related to an emotional reaction in a child because they often don’t have the words to describe their feelings or fears.

-According to experts like the American Academy of Pediatrics, dealing with constipation takes time, since the problem has developed over time as well.
-With any long-term project, its best to lay out the plans and strategies ahead of time.
+According to experts like the American Academy of Pediatrics, dealing with constipation takes time due to the fact that the problem itself has developed over time.
+With any long-term project, its best to lay out a plan and strategy ahead of time.
 Most treatment approaches include one or more of the following:

-- A change of approach in the bathroom, making it a more enjoyable place to “hang out” while waiting, maybe by increasing praise, stickers, or favorite music or comics that can be found there,
+- A change of approach in the bathroom – make it a more enjoyable place to “hang out” while waiting, maybe by increasing praise, and providing stickers, favorite music, and books.

-- Avoid situations where you’re child thinks you are interrrupting their play just because you feel like its time for them to go, and instead make it part of the daily routine in the morning or after school,
+- Avoid situations where your child thinks you’re interrrupting their play just because you feel like its time for them to go, and instead make it part of the daily routine in the morning or after school.

 - Follow your doctor’s advice about the way to use stool softeners or constipation remedies such as natural laxatives.
 Remember that establishing regularity involves creating a cycle, not just being successful once.